MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSDRM\ServiceLocation\Activation`

 Use the [following procedure](#to-identify-the-value-to-specify-for-the-servicelocation-parameter) to identify the value to specify for the **ServiceLocation** parameter.

-> [!NOTE]
-> Office 2010 extended support ended on October 13, 2020.
-For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
->

 ##### To identify the value to specify for the ServiceLocation parameter